-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(A) BENEFICIAL OWNERSHIP REPORTS

 Under Section 16(a) of the Exchange Act and SEC rules, our directors, executive officers and beneficial owners of more than 10% of any class of equity security are required to file periodic reports of their ownership, and changes in that ownership, with the SEC.
-To our knowledge, based solely on a review of copies of the reports filed with the SEC and any written representations that no other reports were required, all reports required to be filed by our executive officers, directors and beneficial owners of more than 10% of our common stock were timely filed in fiscal 2018, except that Ms. Parschauer filed one late Form 4, which reported an option exercise inadvertently omitted from an earlier filing, and, as a result of a miscommunication prior to our initial public offering regarding the attribution of indirect beneficial ownership of certain trust holdings, Mr. Aliski inadvertently filed five late Form 4s, comprising six historical indirect transactions by a trust for the benefit of Mr. Aliski's spouse and children, and inadvertently filed one late Form 3 transaction to reflect the indirect holdings by such trust at the time of our initial public offering in 2014.
+To our knowledge, based solely on a review of copies of the reports filed with the SEC and any written representations that no other reports were required, all reports required to be filed by our executive officers, directors and beneficial owners of more than 10% of our common stock were timely filed in fiscal 2019, except that Ms. Sharp filed one late Form 4, which reported shares sold (rather than withheld as erroneously reported originally) to pay the required tax withholdings due to the vesting of restricted stock units.